Add a Site-to-Site connection to a VNet with an existing VPN gateway connection (classic)

 When you add or remove site reference information, you'll make configuration changes to the ConnectionsToLocalNetwork/LocalNetworkSiteRef.
 Adding a new local site reference triggers Azure to create a new tunnel.
 In the example below, the network configuration is for a single-site connection.
 Save the file once you have finished making your changes.

 <Gateway> <ConnectionsToLocalNetwork> <LocalNetworkSiteRef name="Site1"><Connection type="IPsec" /></LocalNetworkSiteRef> </ConnectionsToLocalNetwork> </Gateway>

 To add additional site references (create a multi-site configuration), simply add additional "LocalNetworkSiteRef" lines, as shown in the example below:

 <Gateway> <ConnectionsToLocalNetwork> <LocalNetworkSiteRef name="Site1"><Connection type="IPsec" /></LocalNetworkSiteRef> <LocalNetworkSiteRef name="Site2"><Connection type="IPsec" /></LocalNetworkSiteRef> </ConnectionsToLocalNetwork> </Gateway>

 5. Import the network configuration file

 Import the network configuration file.
 When you import this file with the changes, the new tunnels will be added.
 The tunnels will use the dynamic gateway that you created earlier.
-You can either use the classic portal, or PowerShell to import the file.
+You can use PowerShell to import the file.